 Before you can buy your dream home, you need to find it.
 But where should you look?
-We've compiled a list of the best home buying websites so that you can quickly find ALL the houses for sale in your area and get a jumpstart on your search.
+We've compiled a list of the best home buying websites so you can quickly find ALL the houses for sale in your area and get a jumpstart on your search.

-From the best house hunting websites like Zillow and Realtor.com to the top websites for real estate knowledge like Clever, our list will give you the tools and information you need to navigate every step of your home buying journey.
+From the best house buying websites like Zillow and Realtor.com to the top websites for real estate knowledge like Clever, our list gives you the tools and information you need to navigate every step of your home buying journey.

 Ready to start house hunting?
 We can match you with the best realtors in your area.
 And, on eligible purchases, you could also earn a cash-back refund that saves you thousands when you buy your dream home!

 These are the best home buying websites that can help you find your dream home and make an informed purchasing decision: